Marianas-Rai-Corp/block-lotto-devkit-docs/content.en/docs/hooks/use-app.md

 ## Overview

-`useCheckout` is a custom React hook that manages the state and logic for the ticket purchasing flow.
-It handles user interactions such as selecting ticket quantities, submitting emails, choosing payment methods, and processing payments.
+`useApp` is a custom React hook that gives access to the user's account and wallet, provides tools to manage ticket redemption and the game.
+It also provides affiliate information.

 {{% hint warning %}}
 **Important:**
-`useCheckout` must be used within a `CheckoutProvider` otherwise an error will be thrown.
+`useApp` must be used within a `BlockLottoProvider` otherwise an error will be thrown.
 {{% /hint %}}

 ## Values & State Variables